Aughol/CTF-Workshop/linux_install.md

 ##### Installing the Guest Additions

 *The guest extensions add some functionality that makes using a VirtualBox VM easier, like adding fullscreen.
-It is reccomended you install it.*
+It is recommended you install it.*

 1. Download the *VirtualBox Extension Pack*.
 The download link can be found in Section 2.2.1.
 2. Launch VirtualBox, Select *File*, then *Preferences*, *Extension*, and *Add New* (small blue box with yellow arrow).